w3c/wcag2ict/introduction.md

 ### Document Overview

-This document includes text quoted from the WCAG 2.2 principles, guidelines, and success criteria, without any changes.
+This document includes text quoted from the WCAG 2.2 principles, guidelines, success criteria, and glossary definitions without any changes.
 It also includes excerpted text from the “Intent” sections of the WCAG 2.2 supporting document [Understanding WCAG 2.2 (Public Review Draft)](https://www.w3.org/WAI/WCAG22/Understanding/) \[\[UNDERSTANDING-WCAG22\]\].
 The guidance provided by this document for each principle, guideline, success criterion, and definition is preceded by a heading beginning with “Applying…”.
-This guidance was created by the WCAG2ICT Task Force, then reviewed and approved by the AG Working Group.
+This guidance was created by the WCAG2ICT Task Force, then reviewed and approved by the Accessibility Guidelines Working Group.

-Additional supporting documents for WCAG 2.2, such as the [WCAG 2 Overview](https://www.w3.org/WAI/intro/wcag.php), [Techniques for WCAG 2.2](https://www.w3.org/WAI/WCAG22/Techniques/) \[\[WCAG22-TECHS\]\], and [How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG21/quickref/), remain available for web content, but have not been changed to apply to non-web documents and software.
+Additional supporting documents for WCAG 2, such as the [WCAG 2 Overview](https://www.w3.org/WAI/intro/wcag.php), [Techniques for WCAG 2.2](https://www.w3.org/WAI/WCAG22/Techniques/) \[\[WCAG22-TECHS\]\], and [How to Meet WCAG (Quick Reference)](https://www.w3.org/WAI/WCAG21/quickref/), remain available for web content, but have not been changed to apply to non-web documents and software.

 ### Document Conventions
 <div class="ednote">The visual styling and programmatic structure details for calling out content in this section are current for this draft.
 This section will be revisited when further style details are worked out.</div>

 The following stylistic conventions are used in this document:

-*   Quotes from WCAG 2.2 and Understanding WCAG 2.2 are in `<blockquote>` elements and visually styled with a gray bar on the left, and immediately follow the heading for the principle, guideline, or success criterion.
+*   Quotes from WCAG 2 and WCAG 2 Understanding Documents are in `<blockquote>` elements and visually styled with a gray bar on the left, and immediately follow the heading for the principle, guideline, or success criterion.
 *   Additional guidance provided by this document begins with the phrase “Applying” and has no special visual styling.
 *   Replacement text that is presented to show how an SC would read as modified by the advice in this document are in `<ins>` elements visually styled as bold green text with a dotted underline.
 *   Notes are slightly inset and begin with the phrase “NOTE”.
 Each note is in its own inset box styled in pale green with a darker green line on the left side of the box.
-*   References to glossary items from WCAG 2.2 are presented in `<cite>` elements visually styled as ordinary text with a dotted underline, and contain title attributes noting these are WCAG definitions.
+*   References to glossary items from WCAG 2 are presented in `<cite>` elements visually styled as ordinary text with a dotted underline, and contain title attributes noting these are WCAG definitions.
 They turn blue with a yellow background when mouse or keyboard focus is placed over them.
 *   References to glossary items in this document are presented in `<cite>` elements visually styled as ordinary text with a dark gray underline.
 *   Hereafter, the short title “WCAG2ICT” is used to reference this document.
 *   In headings the term "Success Criterion" has been shortened to “SC” for brevity.